JoselleAstrid/ram-watch-cheat-engine/README.md

 Start up the game you want to RAM watch.
 For Dolphin, this means starting Dolphin and then starting the game of your choice.
 Then in Cheat Engine, open your game's process (e.g. Dolphin.exe).

 Now, click the Execute Script button at the bottom of the Lua script window.
 If all went well, a little window should appear, displaying RAM values from the game.
 (If it's a Dolphin game and you have it paused, you will have to advance at least one frame for the values to display.)

+If you get an error, check the error message.
+If it says "you need to set ... in dolphin.lua" then open the `dolphin.lua` file that you downloaded from this repository, and set the value(s) you need according to the steps in that file's comments.

 ### Saving a Cheat Table for next session